RobinBoers/fallen_world/README.md

 ## Contributions

-If you have cool ideas, bugfixes, suggestions or anything else, feel free to contribute to the project by making a pull request or just sending me an e-mail at roin@geheimesite.nl
+If you have cool ideas, bugfixes, suggestions or anything else, feel free to contribute to the project by making a pull request or just sending me an e-mail at robin@geheimesite.nl

 ## The map

 The map I used is a custom made I made with [WorldPainter](https://www.worldpainter.net).
 If you want the map, send me an e-mail at robin@geheimesite.nl